KSEAWisconsin/KSEAWebDocuments-Jekyll/README.md

 ***The code related with this documentation is on repository [KSEAWeb](https://github.com/hyecheol123/KSEAWeb)***

+## User Guide
+All manuals of End-Users are located under UserGuide directory.
+*Last Update*: Jun.
+18. 2020

 ## Procedures / Permissions
 As this repository has been changed to public, I set some rules for pushing chnages to this repository